Charles Jaffe

 Charles Jaffé (Jaffe) (c.
-1879, Dubroŭna, Russian Empire – 12 July 1941, Brooklyn, USA) was a chess master and chess author born in the Russian Empire.
+1879 in Dubroŭna, Russian Empire – 12 July 1941 in Brooklyn, USA) was a chess master and chess author born in the Russian Empire.

 Early life

 Jaffé was born in the small town of Dubroŭna (now in Vitebsk Region, Belarus), Russian Empire.
 His precise date of birth is disputed.
 Different sources list his birthdate as being between 1876 and 1887.
 Jaffe emigrated to the United States in 1896 and settled in New York City.
 He worked as a silk mill merchant until he became a professional chess player in 1910.